 Humans are lazy (okay, busy).
 The more hoops you force your prospects to jump through the less likely they will convert.
 That means fewer leads, fewer scheduled tours, fewer leases, less money.

 Instead of sending prospects to your apartment homepage, drive traffic to a more targeted landing page focusing on the prospects’ original search intent.

 Use a targeted landing page to market what your original ad was marketing in the first place.

 Start with a small set of targeted landing pages for your most popular ad campaigns.
 Then compare the results.
 Your Quality Score should improve and your bounce rate should drop.

 It starts with the ad that got their attention.

-Its frusterating to click on a add and then be directed to a generic landing page
+Its frustrating to click on an add and then be directed to a generic landing page.

 Today, prospects expect the online experience to be personalized.